1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 Abstract

 Genomic mutation is the fundamental process driving evolutionary processes that result in contemporary species, subspecies, and locally adapted populations.
 Thus, genomic studies of divergence, speciation, and evolutionary demographics rely on accurate estimates of mutation rate.
 Historically, mutation rates have been estimated using a small portion of the genome and/or averaged among multiple species within a family or order, but growing evidence indicates potentially high variability in mutation rate both across the genome and among species.
-Here, we examine variability in mutation rate within cetaceans by mapping reference-quality genomes using a range of pipeline parameters in order to determine which factors have the greatest effect on variability in substitution rate or its estimation.
+Here, we examine variability in mutation rate within cetaceans based on whole genome sequence data mapped to reference-quality genomes, and from a range of pipeline parameters in order to determine which factors have the greatest effect on variability in substitution rate or its estimation.
 Our results indicate that mutation rate has varied over evolutionary time and across the genome in cetaceans.
-Notably, we show that generational mutation rate increases with maximum lifespan despite decreases in annual mutation rate with maximum lifespan.
-Mutation rate also decreases with chromosome size and is higher in coding regions than non-coding regions.
-Similarly, we found significant effects of pipeline parameter choice on mutation rate, which is most affected by the choice of reference genome used in the alignment pipeline.
-These results indicate the importance of thoughtful selection of mutation rate used in future cetacean genomic studies, in order to ensure accurate downstream analyses of evolutionary processes.
+Notably, we show that generational mutation rate increases with maximum lifespan and annual mutation rate increases with maximum lifespan and decreases with generation time.
+Mutation rate also decreases with chromosome size.
+Similarly, we found significant effects of pipeline parameter choice on mutation rate, which is most affected by the choice of reference genome used in the alignment pipeline and choice of genomic region (i.e. chromosome).
+These results indicate the importance of thoughtful selection of mutation rate used in cetacean genomic studies, in order to ensure accurate downstream analyses of evolutionary processes.

 Introduction